 Shake Dem Halloween Bones by W. Nikola-Lisa

 Celebrate Halloween with a catchy hip-hop beat!
 Told in rhyming text, Shake Dem Halloween Bones shows how the city goes from dark and quiet to festive and fun on Halloween night.
 L'il Red Riding Hood, Goldilocks, Tom Thumb, and other fairy-tale friends attend the hip-hop Halloween ball and have some "scoo-bee-doo-bee-doo-wah" up their sleeves.
-Kids will love to "rap" along with this one.

 The Halloween Tree by Ray Bradbury